 What are your plans for the next year?

-Finish my A levels sadly, because as important as they are, I know this sounds bad but uni is coming up so fast, it just scares me.
+Finish my A-levels sadly, because as important as they are, I know this sounds bad but uni is coming up so fast, it just scares me.
 It’s quite a stressful process.
-I’d love to be able to just be, “right I’m dropping out of school and I’m doing music full time” but I don’t think I’m at that level yet, so I’m going to stick with school for now and do music on the side, as I always have been doing.
+I’d love to be able to just be like, “right I’m dropping out of school and I’m doing music full time” but I don’t think I’m at that level yet, so I’m going to stick with school for now and do music on the side, as I always have been doing.
 I really want to progress, I feel like coming out of BGT it’s really inspired me.
 I thought it was something that was never going to happen, being a musician.
 I’ve been more motivated now and I want to go and write more songs, possibly tour, do more gigs, support acts, meet more people and that’s what I want to do, try and expand as a musician.